 Some of the common avenues for being more connected were closed off to me.
 Most of my friends attended churches.
 My parents were Jewish, and while the synagogue we sometimes attended has a long history on St Thomas (in fact, it's 200 years old, making it the second oldest synagogue in the western hemisphere), there were very few other kids in the congregation.
 Some of my friends' parents owned shops in town, and after school they mingled with merchants, tourists, and locals.
 I didn't play any sports.
 I wasn't exactly antisocial, but I was bookish, and I enjoyed my own company.
 So this is about me, as much as it is about the place I grew up.

 I knew some calyspo, soca, and reggae tunes, but I learned to play piano rather than steel pan, and thanks to one of my high school classes, I even listened to classical music, an unusual pastime for teenagers anywhere.
-I ate callaloo with my parents sometimes, but I didn't try conch, which they ate, or goat, which they didn't eat, until I was an adult (or if I did, I don't remember it).
+I ate callaloo with my parents sometimes, but I didn't try conch or goat, which they ate, until I was an adult (or if I did, I don't remember it).
 And my speech is the Yankiest of Yankee (my parents were teachers).
 But I was a kid, so I absorbed many things that I didn't even realize were local, until I was in college and my ways thrown into relief with the contrast of the States.

 Unlike me, my parents had an alternate reference point from the start.
 One of the first things they did when they arrived on island was look for apartments.
 Stateside, they likely would have been given directions with road numbers and street names.
 On St Thomas they were given more useful directions: "Turn right at the tambrin tree, just past the goats."
 A bit incredulously, my parents headed out to find the apartment, and sure enough, even without knowing what a tambrin (tamarind) tree looked like, they found the apartment.